Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Introduction

 However, over the last year or so, there has also been increasing interest in another shallow donor impurity in silicon, the bismuth atom \cite{LCN,Thewalt,Morton,Mohammady,Belli}.
-The Si:Bi system is unique in several respects: it is the deepest donor, with a binding energy of about 71 meV; it has a very large nuclear spin, $I=9/2$; it has an exceptionally large hyperfine coupling strength, $\frac{A}{2\pi}=1.4754$ GHz; in addition, $^{209}$Bi is mono-isotopic.
+The Si:Bi system is unique in several respects: it is the deepest donor, with a binding energy of about 71 meV, it has a very large nuclear spin of $I=9/2$, it has an exceptionally large hyperfine coupling strength $A/2\pi=1.4754$ GHz. $^{209}$Bi is the only naturally-occurring isotope.
 Recent measurements of the decoherence times in natural silicon have revealed $T_2$ times of order $30\%$ larger than for Si:P, an effect attributed to the smaller Bohr radius of Si:Bi \cite{Morton}.
-The dominant decoherence process is the spin diffusion \cite{DeSarma,YangLiu} associated with the $I=1/2$, $^{29}$Si nuclei occupying just under $5 \%$ of sites in natural silicon; the dominant $^{28}$Si isotope has no nuclear spin and thus does not contribute to the dipole-coupled flip-flop process which drives the spin diffusion.
-A recent study of P donors in $^{28}$Si purified to such a high degree (less than 50 ppm of $^{29}$Si) that spin diffusion may be neglected, revealed $T_2$ times potentially up to $10$s \cite{Tyrishkin}.
-Although studies of isotopically enriched Si:Bi have yet to be undertaken, decoherence times of the same order are possible.
+The dominant decoherence process is the spin diffusion \cite{DeSarma,YangLiu}, associated with the $I=1/2$, $^{29}$Si nuclei occupying just under $5 \%$ of sites in natural silicon; the dominant $^{28}$Si isotope has no nuclear spin and thus does not contribute to the dipole-coupled flip-flop process which drives the spin diffusion.
+A recent study of P donors in $^{28}$Si purified to such a high degree (less than 50 ppm of $^{29}$Si) that spin diffusion may be neglected, revealed $T_2$ times potentially up to $10$ s \cite{Tyrishkin}.
+Although studies of isotopically enriched Si:Bi have yet to be undertaken, since both species share the same $^{29}$Si decoherence mechanism, $T_2$ times of the same order are to be expected.
 The coupling with $^{29}$Si was investigated in \cite{Belli}.
 The very large nuclear spin $I=9/2$ and associated large Hilbert space may provide a means of storing more information \cite{LCN}.
 Efficient hyperpolarization of the system (to about $90\%$) was demonstrated experimentally in \cite{Thewalt}.